A Quantum Algorithm for Model-Independent Searches for New Physics: Conclusions and outlook

 When an experiment calls for an analysis with a large number of bins (i.e., lattice spin sites) $N$, the {\em exact} computation of ${\mathcal H}_{min}$ becomes intractable and must be handled via a suitable approximate method.
 A promising approach to tackle large $N$ cases is offered by current and future AQO implementations on quantum computers \cite{Chimera,Albash:2017hpt,DSC}.
 In the meantime, an acceptable\footnote{Existing benchmark studies show that classical methods scale roughly on par with {\em current} adiabatic quantum optimizers \cite{Boixo,Ronnow,Parekh}.} alternative is to apply approximate stochastic optimization methods like simulated annealing, which was used in our analysis.

 In this paper, we assumed that the theoretical expectation $\{e_i\}$ is known exactly.
-However, in realistic situations, e.g., in the presence of systematic uncertainties, it may depend on various nuisance parameters $\vec{\theta}$, in which case the test statistic can be modified as \beq \max_{\vec{\theta}} \left\{ {\mathcal H}_{min}\left(\vec\theta\right) \right\}, \eeq which will be discussed in a longer paper~\cite{MSS}.
-We are also in the process of exploring a larger class of Hamiltonians and their relevance to various combinatorial optimization problems, both inside and outside particle physics.
-We believe this work is only scratching the surface of a very interesting new direction of interdisciplinary research bridging condensed matter physics (Ising models), quantum information science, computational geometry, statistics and high energy physics.
+However, in realistic situations, e.g., in the presence of systematic uncertainties, it may depend on various nuisance parameters $\vec{\theta}$, in which case the test statistic can be modified as \beq \max_{\vec{\theta}} \left\{ {\mathcal H}_{min}\left(\vec\theta\right) \right\}. \eeq We are also in the process of exploring a larger class of Hamiltonians and their relevance to various combinatorial optimization problems, both inside and outside particle physics.
+We believe this work is only scratching the surface of a very interesting new direction of interdisciplinary research bridging condensed matter physics (Ising models), quantum information science, computational geometry, statistics, and high energy physics.